+Prerequisite: FREN 255 and either FREN 250 or FREN 260.
-FREN 300 Love, Reason, and Monarchy

-Genre studies in 17th and 18th century literature showing how power, love, and reason interplay in the French society of absolute monarchy.

-FREN 310 Advanced French

-Intensive analytical grammar and reading.
+Courses of Instruction 179 FREN 300 Love, Reason, and Monarchy [GEH] Genre studies in 17th and 18th century literature showing how power, love, and reason interplay in the French society of absolute monarchy.
+Prerequisite: FREN 255 and either FREN 250 or FREN 260.
+Class Level Restriction: Junior and Senior only.
+Advanced French 3.0 SH [] Intensive analytical grammar and reading.
 Develops writing skills.
 Prerequisite: three French courses above FREN 205 or placement.

-FREN 316 Advanced French Conversation

-Reading, conversation, and writing on topics of French/Francophone culture and history.

-FREN 320 Topics in French Literature

-Allows students to develop their reading skills and to broaden their knowledge of French literature.
+Class Level Restriction: Junior and Senior only.
+FREN 316 Advanced French Conversation 1.0 SH [] Reading, conversation, and writing on topics of French/Francophone culture and history.
+Class Level Restriction: Junior and Senior only.
+FREN 320 Topics in French Literature 1.0 SH [] Allows students to develop their reading skills and to broaden their knowledge of French literature.
 May be taken up to four times, with the consent of the instructor.
 Counts only once toward the French major.
 Class Level Restriction: Junior and Senior only.

-FREN 325 Advanced French Grammar

-Course develops writing skills at the advanced level, focusing on grammar through exercises.
+FREN 325 1.0 SH Advanced French Grammar T 1 Course develops writing skills at the advanced level, focusing on grammar through exercises.
 Prerequisite: two French courses at the 200 level.

-FREN 330 Language & Culture Abroad III

-Advanced language study with native speakers at a French institute.
+Class Level Restriction: Junior and Senior only.
+3.0-6.0 SH Language & Culture Abroad III [] Advanced language study with native speakers at a French institute.
 May be offered for variable credit from three to six semester hours.
 Offered only on Principia abroads.

-FREN 340 Image & Power in 19th C France

-This course looks at images of power and the power of images in 19th century France through a study of major literary movements using printed texts, paintings, and film.
-Develops an understanding of certain 19th century authors - Chateaubriand, Stendahl, Balzac, Flaubert, Baudelaire, Maupassant, Zola, and others - based on the reading of novels, short stories and poetry of the period, in their cultural context.
+Class Level Restriction: Junior and Senior only.
+3.0 SH [] FREN 340 Image & Power in 19th C France This course looks at images of power and the power of images in 19th century France through a study of major literary movements and authors of the period, in their cultural context.
 This course develops reading, oral, written, and analytical skills.

-FREN 350 20th Century: Mind Revolutions

-This course looks at the twentieth century in France as an era of mental revolutions that helped to transform France and the French-speaking world.
+Prerequisite: FREN 255 and either FREN 250 or FREN 260.
+Class Level Restriction: Junior and Senior only.
+20th Century: Mind Revolutions 3.0 SH Γ1 This course looks at the twentieth century in France as an era of mental revolutions that helped to transform France and the French-speaking world.
 Reading of major literary authors of the period as well as oral and written textual analysis of the texts in their cultural contexts.

-FREN 360 Seminar in French Literature

-Seminar in a particular topic of French literature.
+Prerequisite: FREN 255 and either FREN 250 or FREN 260.
+Class Level Restriction: Junior and Senior only.
+Seminar in French Literature 3.0 SH [] Seminar in a particular topic of French literature.
 Offered upon sufficient demand.
 The title will be extended to describe the current topic.